 Click here to learn more about all the printing ink solvents that we offer.

 Primers: These are for surface pre-treatment.
-Primers help to increase the surface energy of the substrate.
+Ink adhesion promoters (primers) help to increase the surface energy of the substrate.
 Make and offer printing primers and silicone bonding primers.
 Both play the same role of helping ink, silicone, or adhesives bond on hard-to-print substrates.
 Hard-to-print substrates with solvent-based inks include polypropylene.
 Learn more about PP Primer for plastics.

 Boston Industrial Solutions, Inc.’s easy-to-use and competitively priced inks help you increase productivity.
 To produce new colors, simply mix any two or more colors within each ink line.
 The intermixability of ink colors to produce any color at any time gives you the ability to produce any color at any time.
 Each ink line has about 12 to 14 colors that enable users to make their desired colors on demand.
 These colors follow the Pantone Matching System (PMS) and RAL.
 Additionally, the color matching formulas allow you to color match pad printing and screen printing inks.
 To create a new color, identify the color and reference it in our Boston color matching system (BCMS).